 Risk Event £ 000's Contingent liabilities The Council does not maintain a 'general' contingency within its revenue budget but relies on in-year savings and balances to meet any unexpected demands.
 Unexpected demands, particularly those that result from a legal decision, a change in government legislation or a determination in government legislation, could present a risk to the Council's finances.
 1,500 Welfare Reform and Universal Credit The impact of the changes on the Council's financial position are difficult to predict and therefore as the reforms and changes are rolled out, there is a risk of increase in demand for services from those hardest hit financially.
-The Council is feeling the financial impact of the Universal Credit reforms, for example through increased demands on services, and this is expected to increase over time in line with the flow of residents moving to UC.
+The Council may well feel further impact from the Universal Credit reforms, as the number in receipt of this benefit is expected to increase over time, not just in line with the flow of residents moving on to UC from other legacy benefits, but due to the increase in the number of residents claiming UC as the economy recovers from the pandemic.
 500 Litigation Claims As the Council faces reductions in resources for future provision of services there is an increased risk of litigation, albeit that robust risk assessment procedures and sufficient insurance policies are in place.
-400 Risk of Business Rates and Council Tax collection shortfalls The risk of a reduction in collection rates; in Business Rates - due to outstanding and potential future rating appeals and due to the economic climate in Council Tax - due to the economic climate and the impact of Universal Credit on claimants who may not as readily claim Council Tax Support, as the usual referral route to this, i.e. through Housing Benefit claims, is no longer applicable to this group of individuals 500 SUBTOTAL 8,000 Adjustment to reflect the unlikely probability that all of these events take place simultaneously (50% likelihood) - 4,000
+400 Risk of Business Rates and Council Tax collection shortfalls The risk of a reduction in collection rates; in Business Rates - due to outstanding and potential future rating appeals and due to the economic climate in Council Tax - due to the economic climate and the impact of Universal Credit on claimants who may not as readily claim Council Tax Support, as the usual referral route to this, i.e. through Housing Benefit claims, is no longer applicable to this group of individuals 500 Impact of Covid-19 Additional costs, income losses and increases in demand for services over the short to medium term - financial risks may emanate from a further spike, if vaccinations are unable to address mutations in the virus and the current epidemic continues, the unknown impacts of long-Covid.
+4,000 SUBTOTAL 12,000